nuxy/rails-bare-essentials/README.md

 ## Known issues

+### VS Code crashes on large projects (> 1000 files)

+It has been observed in OSX, projects that contain thousands of files _may result_ with random application crashes.
+Based on the number of background tasks (e.g. [Ruby LSP](https://github.com/Shopify/ruby-lsp?tab=readme-ov-file#ruby-lsp), VS extensions) the frequency of these events increase exponentially.
+In cases like this I suggest you either upgrade your hardware to account for the slow IO performance or just use [Rubymine](https://www.jetbrains.com/ruby) and save yourself the headache down the road.

 ### Project files are assigned incorrect priviledges

 If you experience this when working between local/remote development environments this is due to the user UID [not being present during build time](https://github.com/microsoft/vscode-remote-release/issues/6834#issuecomment-1158600543).
 In this case the default `1000` is defined as both the UID/GID for the remote user.
 You can override this behavior by updating the following project `devcontainer.json` build arguments or by exporting the UID/GID in your `.bash_profile`.